An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Experimental Results and Analyses

-Regarding the correlation between detector output and annotator agreement, the C-S detector produces the strongest CCO and CCI correlations.
-It does have, however, one of the largest drops between the two, indicating that the detector has low sensitivity.
-The $\bar{\textrm{P}}$-R curves give greater depth to this finding: the low sensitivity dominates at the low agreement decision boundary but the detector results in the highest performance at the high agreement decision boundaries.
-The 2D GWLC detector's output results in the second highest correlation with agreement over the whole image, and also exhibits the lowest drop in correlation between the two tests, indicating (relatively) low false positive rates.
-A large drop in correlation, along with a low absolute correlation, is observed with the top-hat detector, and indeed in Figure \ref{fig:FISSURE_ipr_curves} the curves are skewed towards lower precision values.
-Overall, these correlation coefficients indicate that a detector's performance increases as the agreement upon the object increases and those detectors resulting in the lowest drop in correlation result in a tighter spread of $\bar{\textrm{P}}$-R curves.
+Several general tendencies can be drawn from these correlations.
+The detectors that exhibit a large drop between CCO and CCI also exhibit low sensitivity (i.e.\ produce a high false-positive rate).
+For example, this is reflected in the $\bar{\textrm{P}}$-R curves of the C-S detector (Figure \ref{fig:roc_centre_surround}): low sensitivity dominates the low agreement ground truths (for example, $\tau=1/13$), but the detector results in the highest performance when using the high agreement ground truths (for example, $\tau=1$).
+The detectors that exhibit a high correlation with agreement over the whole image, and also exhibit the lowest drop in correlation between the two tests (2D GWLC, Gauss, SVM, \& GMM detectors for example), have (relatively) low false positive rates and result in high $\bar{\textrm{P}}$-R curves (Figures \ref{fig:roc_blood}, \ref{fig:roc_single_scale_guass}, \ref{fig:roc_svm}, \& \ref{fig:roc_gmm}).
+A large drop in correlation, along with a low absolute correlation, is observed with the Top-Hat detector, and indeed in Fig.\ \ref{fig:roc_top_hat} the curves are skewed towards lower precision values.
+The detectors that result in the lowest drop or an increase in correlation (2D GWLC, Gauss, RF, KNN, SVM, \& ANN) result in a tighter spread of $\bar{\textrm{P}}$-R curves (Figures \ref{fig:roc_blood}, \ref{fig:roc_single_scale_guass}, \ref{fig:roc_rf}, \ref{fig:roc_knn_landslide}, \ref{fig:roc_svm}, \& \ref{fig:roc_ann}).